Pineapple Pork Chops

 • Turn the Instant Pot to Sauté mode.
 Heat the olive oil until it's shimmering.
 Add the pork chops.
 Brown for about 3 minutes per side.

-• Add the onion, garlic, pineapple, ginger, coconut aminos, and vegetable stock.
+• Add the onion, garlic, pineapple, ginger, coconut aminos, and stock/broth.

-• Cover and set to High Pressure for 12 minutes.
-If your pork chops are thinly sliced, set for 8 minutes.
+• Place the lid on the IP and close the steam valve.
+Manually set to cook at High Pressure for 10 minutes.
+If your pork chops are thin, set for 8 minutes.

-• Remove the pork chops and pineapples with a slotted spoon and set them aside to rest.
+• Remove the pork chops and pineapple with a slotted spoon and set them aside to rest.

-• Make a slurry by whisking together the arrowroot powder and 1-2 tablespoons of liquid from the Instant Pot in a small dish.
+• Make a slurry by whisking together arrowroot powder and 1 tablespoon of cold water in a small dish.

-• Pour the slurry into the Instant Pot, and whisk until it's combined.
-Turn the Instant Pot to Sauté mode and simmer for about 5 minutes, stirring occasionally.
+• Pour the slurry into the IP and whisk to combine.
+Turn IP to Sauté mode and simmer for about 5 minutes, stirring occasionally.

 • Optionally, you can strain the gravy through a fine mesh strainer.
-Spoon a bit of the thickened liquid on top of the pork chops and cauliflower rice.
+Spoon a bit of the thickened liquid on top of the pork chops.

-• Top the pork chops with pineapple sauce and serve with cilantro, lime slices and cauliflower rice, if using.
+• Top the pork chops with pineapple sauce and garnish with cilantro and lime slices, if desired.

 Notes

-Time saving tips: Use canned or frozen pineapple (checking for no added sugar) and frozen ginger.
+• Time saving tips: Use canned (drained) or frozen pineapple chunks.

 Nutrition